 Credit scores are based on a scale of 300 to 850, with the latter being perfect.
 To contemplate a 300-point jump, your current score would have to be no higher than 550.
 A leap this wide would require herculean effort on your part under the time constraint of a year.
 It takes only a few missed payments to knock 100 points off a score, but it takes years for people to rebuild poor credit to the point where they receive favorable interest rates from lenders.

 Just about anybody can improve a credit score by 100 points, but how fast that improvement shows up is unclear.
 A lot depends on your present credit health.
 If you're in the middle of bankruptcy with scores in the 500s and 600s, you have more room for improvement than someone with a higher score.
-The Ask Mr. Credit Card website recommends those in bankruptcy add secured credit lines and clean up errors on their reports to improve scores rapidly.
+Credit.com recommends those in bankruptcy add secured credit lines and keeping credit card balances below 30 percent utilization to improve scores rapidly.
 For delinquencies, negotiating payment plans with creditors could be your best bet.

 Whether or not improving your credit score by 300 points is possible, there are practical uncomplicated steps you can take on a regular basis to make your credit score the best it can be.
 Common sense guidelines include paying off your highest balances first; using a mix of different types of credit, such as car loans and mortgages in addition to credit cards; paying all bills on time; not opening new credit lines but also not closing existing ones; requesting a credit limit increase; and adding accounts that are missing on credit reports but show positive payment history.